SModelS/smodels/docs/manual/source/Decomposition.rst

 In order to deal with these cases, during decomposition each decay step is reweighted by the probability for the decay to be prompt (:math:`\mathcal{F}_{prompt}`).
-Also, for particles with small or zero width, an element where the particle does not decay is also included and reweight by the probability for the particle to decay *outside* the detector (:math:`\mathcal{F}_{long}`).
+Also, for particles with small or zero width, an element where the particle does not decay is also included and reweighted by the probability for the particle to decay *outside* the detector (:math:`\mathcal{F}_{long}`).
 This reweighting is illustrated in the figure below: